m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 ## Known problem : wine versions and Reflex Arena builds <a name="Problem"></a>
 * When starting the server, it'll refuse to load if you're using an incompatible wine version.
 * Depending on the Reflex Arena build you're using, either __winehq-staging__ or __wine__ will work.
-* Change from one to another if necessary (check the wine section below in the Installation 1/2).
+* Change from one to another if necessary (check the wine section below in Installation 1/2).
 * To check which version of wine you currently have installed use the following command :
 ```
 wine --version